-Food provides the body with energy to function.
-Therefore, the quality of foods we eat affects the amount of energy available for our bodies to burn throughout the day.
+Food provides the body with energy to function, which means the quality of foods we eat can affect the amount of energy available for our bodies to burn throughout the day.

-Foods that are high in fats and processed sugars are often appealing when tired because they provide a quick burst of energy, are comforting and are often easily available.
+Foods that are high in fats and processed sugars are appealing when we're tired because they provide a quick burst of energy and are often easily available.

 While these foods are comforting and an easy option for busy shifts, the energy they provide is not long lasting and can actually leave you feeling more fatigued.

 Instead, try focusing on whole foods that are high in protein and include whole grains, fruits and vegetables that can give you energy for your entire shift.

 Preparing snacks to eat throughout your shift can help you stay on top of your eating habits and ensure you are eating the best foods to fuel your body.
 We've curated a list of healthy and easy grab-and-go snack options to take with you on your next shift!